blackducksoftware/oh_delegator/Readme.md

 ...
 ```

-As we see, migrating code from an **ActiveRecord** model to a delegator is simply a matter of moving the code.
-This migration is even simpler than when using a **Concern**.
+As we see, migrating code from an **ActiveRecord** model to a delegator is as simple as migrating a concern.

 ## Extras